Argument Writing as a Supplemental Literacy Intervention for At-Risk Youth

 This volume details the development and initial evaluation of a supplemental literacy course intended to support at-risk high school students in the US.
 Developed using design based research (DBR), the course combines argument writing and knowledge building literacy routines to support academic literacy development.

-Acknowledging the demand for US students to meet academic literacy standards which emphasize explanatory and argumentative writing, the text foregrounds knowledge building as key to effective writing development.
-Chapters trace the development and implementation of course literacy routines designed using DBR, and use whole-class and individual case studies to demonstrate how informational reading, discussion, and argument writing become an activity system to support literacy development across disciplines.
+Acknowledging the demand for US students to meet academic literacy standards that emphasize explanatory and argumentative writing, the text foregrounds knowledge building as key to effective writing development.
+Chapters trace the development and implementation of course literacy routines designed using DBR and use whole-class and individual case studies to demonstrate how informational reading, discussion, and argument writing become an activity system to support literacy development.
 Ultimately, the text has important implications for literacy course design, and the use of knowledge building analysis and DBR in research.

 Table of Contents

 1: Understanding the Need for Supplemental Literacy Instruction in High Schools

 2: Theories and Research that Informed Argue Like A Lawer Design Decisions

 3: How we used Design Based Research to Design Argue Like A Lawyer